decred/dcrdocs/docs/governance/politeia.md

 There are two broad types of proposal:

 1. Proposals that aim to establish Voter support for a course of action, e.g. direction of software development, adopting or changing some policy.
-2. Proposals that commit to spending project fund DCR, creating a budget that some entity can draw down against as they demonstrate progress towards the proposal's aim.
+2. Proposals that commit to spending DCR from the Decred Treasury, creating a budget that some entity can draw down against as they demonstrate progress towards the proposal's aim.

 There is a fee for submitting a proposal (0.1 DCR), to limit the potential for proposal spamming.
 There is also a fee for registering a Politeia account (0.1 DCR), to limit comment spam and up/down voting sock-puppetry.
 Fees may be altered if a) they're not a sufficient spam-deterrent, or b) the price of DCR changes considerably.